 A student may withdraw without academic penalty at any time up to the 60% point of the semester.
+Withdrawal deadline dates are published.
 After that deadline, students cannot withdraw.

 Changes in Schedule

 A student may drop a course at any time prior to the first date of the term and receive a full tuition refund.
 (See section on refunds concerning drops after the first date of classes.)